Chris Pennell: Club career

 Having been offered a professional contract at Worcester Warriors, he delayed his offer of a university place, making his Guinness Premiership debut against Bath Rugby in 2007/08, and representing England at Under 19 level.
 He became a key performer for the club during the 2008–09 English Premiership campaign, until he suffered a serious knee injury in Europe.
 He returned to full fitness, and grabbed tries against Connacht Rugby and Olympus Rugby XV Madrid in Europe during the 2009/10 season, making 16 appearances during the campaign and scoring five tries.

 After signing a new two-year deal in February 2010, he became club captain for the 2010-11 RFU Championship campaign.
 In that campaign Worcester won 30 out of 31 games.
 After winning the play-off against Bedford Blues at Sixways and both legs of the play-off final, Worcester secured promotion to the Premiership for the 2011–12 season.

 Despite suffering injury at the start of the 2014/15 season, Pennell bounced back to play 17 times in Warriors' Championship-winning side, scoring 10 tries - including two in a man-of-the-match performance during the second leg of the final against Bristol Rugby.

 He was also named man-of-the-match for England Saxons as they beat Ireland Wolfhounds in January 2015.

 Pennell yet again showed his worth to the Club in the 2015/16 season, playing in every Aviva Premiership game and scoring two tries.
 The full-back was solid under the high ball and recorded the most metres made (1796) in a single season since Opta began recording stats.

 The number 15 kept his consistency throughout 2016/17 and then 2017/18, the latter where he made 22 appearances and kicked 86 points.

-The 2018/19 season marks Pennell's Testimonial Year, as Sixways recognises a true legend.
+The 2018/19 season marked Pennell's Testimonial Year.